 - f.
 RCCL recommended to Plaintiffs to not engage in excursions, tours or activities that are not sold through RCCL as RCCL has no familiarity with other tours or their operations; and/or - g.
-The fee for the excursion was charged to the Plaintiffs, and collected from the Plaintiffs, exclusively by RCCL; and/or - Plaintiffs received the receipt for the purchase of the subject excursion exclusively from RCCL.

-75. Plaintiffs reasonably relied on the above, to their detriment, so as to believe that the Excursion Entity was the employee and/or agent of RCCL in choosing the subject excursion.

-76. It was reasonable to believe that the Excursion Entity was RCCL's employee and/or agent because the Plaintiffs booked, paid for and made all necessary arrangements for the subject excursion with RCCL.
-RCCL's actions caused Plaintiffs to believe that the Excursion Entity had authority to act on RCCL's behalf.
-At no time did the Excursion Entity represent to the ship's passengers or the Plaintiffs in particular in a meaningful way that the Excursion Entity was not an agent or employee of RCCL.

-77. Plaintiffs' reasonable reliance was detrimental because Plaintiffs would not have booked, paid for and/or participated in the subject excursion or incur any injuries had the Plaintiffs known that the subject excursion was not operated by RCCL.

-78. The foregoing acts of negligence of RCCL and/or the Excursion Entity was a direct and proximate cause of the Plaintiffs' injuries and damages.

-79. As a direct and proximate result of the negligence of the Defendants, the Plaintiffs were injured about Plaintiffs' body and extremity, suffered physical pain, mental anguish, loss of enjoyment of life, disability, disfigurement, post-traumatic stress disorder and other mental and/or nervous disorders, aggravation of any previously existing conditions therefrom, incurred medical expenses in the care and treatment of Plaintiffs' injuries, suffered physical handicap, lost earnings and lost earning capacity, both past and future.
+The fee for the excursion was charged to the Plaintiffs, and collected from the Plaintiffs, exclusively by RCCL; and/or - h.
+Plaintiffs received the receipt for the purchase of the subject excursion exclusively from RCCL. - 75.
+Plaintiffs reasonably relied on the above, to their detriment, so as to believe that the Excursion Entities were the employee and/or agent of RCCL in choosing the subject excursion. - 76.
+It was reasonable to believe that the Excursion Entities were RCCL's employee and/or agent because the Plaintiffs booked, paid for and made all necessary arrangements for the subject excursion with RCCL.
+RCCL's actions caused Plaintiffs to believe that the Excursion Entities had authority to act on RCCL's behalf.
+At no time did the Excursion Entities represent to the ship's passengers or the Plaintiffs in particular in a meaningful way that the Excursion Entities were not agents or employees of RCCL. - 77.
+Plaintiffs' reasonable reliance was detrimental because Plaintiffs would not have booked, paid for and/or participated in the subject excursion or incur any injuries had the Plaintiffs known that the subject excursion was not operated by RCCL. - 78.
+The foregoing acts of negligence of RCCL and/or the Excursion Entities were a direct and proximate cause of the Plaintiffs' injuries and damages. - 79.
+As a direct and proximate result of the negligence of the Defendants, the following damages were incurred: - a.
+The Plaintiffs were injured about Plaintiffs' body and extremity, suffered physical pain, mental anguish, loss of enjoyment of life, disability, disfigurement, post-traumatic stress disorder and other mental and/or nervous disorders, aggravation of any previously existing conditions therefrom, incurred medical expenses in the care and treatment of Plaintiffs' injuries, suffered physical handicap, lost earnings and lost earning capacity, both past and future.
 The injuries are permanent or continuing in nature and Plaintiffs will suffer the losses and impairments in the future.
-In addition, Plaintiffs lost the benefit of Plaintiffs' vacation, cruise, and transportation costs
+In addition, Plaintiffs lost the benefit of Plaintiffs' vacation, cruise, and transportation costs future.

+- b.
+The Estates of Plaintiffs incurred funeral and medical expenses.
+The Estates also lost the benefit of the net accumulations that Plaintiffs would have obtained had they lived to each of their normal life expectancy. - c.
+The survivors suffered lost support and services, funeral expenses, decedents' companionship and protection, mental pain and suffering, loss of nurture and guidance, and all other damages as allowable by law.

-WHEREFORE, the Plaintiffs demand judgment for all damages recoverable under the law and demand trial by jury.
+WHEREFORE, the Plaintiffs demand judgment for all damages recoverable under the law and/or DOHSA and demand trial by jury.

-COUNT VII - NEGLIGENCE AGAINST DEFENDANTS BASED ON JOINT VENTURE BETWEEN RCCL AND THE EXCURSION ENTITY
+COUNT VII - NEGLIGENCE AGAINST DEFENDANTS BASED ON JOINT VENTURE BETWEEN RCCL AND THE EXCURSION ENTITIES